chrislorton/kitfont/README.md

 You can refer to the demo page 'demo/kit-components.html' to see the current available kit components and 'demo/colours.html' to see default list of colour values.

 # Compatibility

+Not supported in IE7 and below.

+There is a known incompatability on certain kits that contain gradients when using non-Webkit browsers.
+During the 16/17 season this includes:
+- Coventry City
+- Cheltenham Town
+- Hartlepool United

+By default (with $kit-detail set to 'true') this will not be an issue as the gradient effect is added to the .'kit-detail' PNG image.
+However, with $kit-detail set to 'false' the gradient effect is reproduced by using a font mask and a text-gradient which is currently only supported in Webkit browsers.